franciszchen/M3LLM/README.md

 ### Step 2: Set Up Environment
 We should have two conda environments.

+⏱️  **Typical install time**: The installation process typically takes between **5 to 15 minutes** on a "normal" desktop computer with a standard broadband internet connection.
+This includes the time required to clone the repository, create a Conda environment, and install the necessary dependencies listed in `requirements.txt`.

 #### For Evaluation

 Please refer to the setup guidance in the [`benchmark/`](benchmark/) folder for evaluation-specific environment configuration.